To report an outage, call

 The new Blue Ridge Energy is your complete source for innovative energy solutions, encompassing both your member-owned electric cooperative and our propane and fuels subsidiary.
 We’re expanding our offerings to give you more ways to improve your life and as the energy landscape evolves, we’ll help you understand how new technologies and solutions can best serve you.
 As always, we’re here as your trusted energy advisor and to make life better for those we serve!

-Today, this cooperative still provides essential power to a growing Northwestern North Carolina.
+Today, this cooperative still provides essential power to an evergrowing Northwestern North Carolina.
 While we have progressed and continue to prepare for the future, Blue Ridge Energy remains committed today to the same principles upon which cooperatives were founded.
 Owned by the members we serve, we are a local business formed to provide affordable access to electricity.
 We return any margins in the form of capital credits to our members, and the cooperative is governed by a board of directors elected by the membership.
 The mission is to provide reliable and affordable electricity and energy services.
 Our guiding purpose is to be a major shaper of the future in our area which results in people achieving new levels of economic prosperity.
 That's the higher calling of an electric cooperative like Blue Ridge Energy.
 And that's why we're proud to be a part of all the communities we serve.